-When the carrier waves are in shallow water, The amplitude of a free wave shoals at a maximum that is proportional to $h^{-1/4}$ i.e. their length is much greater than the water depth, the amplitudes of the bound infragravity waves approach resonance, and the variations of amplitudes with water depth are bound between $\propto h^{-1/4}$ and Green's Law, in shallow water.
-The amplitude of a bound infragravity wave can reach a maximum shoaling of $\propto h^{-5/2}$ (e.g. Longuet-Higgins and Stewart, 1962; Battjes et al., 2004).
-This is in contrast to the which is a power of 10 greater than the maximum shoaling of free waves in shallow water, which varies as $\propto h^{-1/4}$.
-The resonant growth (Longuet-Higgins and Stewart, 1962).
-On natural beaches, however, the shoaling of bound infragravity waves in shallow water is due to energy transfer from the incident waves to tend to be less than $\propto h^{-5/2}$ due to the infragravity waves.
-When the bottom slope is steep compared to the infragravity wave length, little to no energy transfer exists, and the infragravity wave shoals close to $h^{-1/4}$.
-When the bottom slope is mild compared to the infragravity wave length, a great amount of energy transfer takes place, and the infragravity waves increase in amplitudes close to $h^{-5/2}$, i. e. at a much greater rate compared to free waves.
-Battjes et al. (2004) proposed the following parameter, the normalized slope, as a controlling parameter on the growth of infragravity waves: limited time available to reach dynamical equilibrium while the waves are traveling over a sloping bottom (Longuet-Higgins and Stewart, 1962; Battjes et al., 2004).
+An important consideration of bound infragravity waves is that they shoal differently from free waves.
+The amplitude of a free wave shoals at a maximum that is proportional to $h^{-1/4}$ , i.e. Green's Law, in shallow water.
+The amplitude of a bound infragravity wave can reach a maximum shoaling of $\propto h^{-5/2}$ , which is a power of 10 greater than the maximum shoaling of free waves (Longuet-Higgins and Stewart, 1962).
+On natural beaches, however, the shoaling of bound infragravity waves tend to be less than $\propto h^{-5/2}$ , due to the limited time available to reach dynamical equilibrium while the waves are traveling over a sloping bottom (Longuet-Higgins and Stewart, 1962; Battjes et al., 2004).
 Nonetheless, given the right conditions, bound infragravity waves can shoal to considerable heights, considering that their heights are quite small in deep water.

-To illustrate the shoaling of bound infragravity waves, Figure 13 shows amplitude profiles of both infragravity waves and carrier waves for carrier wave periods of 10 s and 25 s, which respectively corresponds to conditions just before and during the January 16 events.
-Here, the bound infragravity waves shoal as $\propto h^{-\alpha}$, where α is a value between -5/2 (maximum value) and -1/4 (Green's Law), and is obtained from van Dongeren et al. (2007).
-It is also dependent upon another parameter, a normalized bed slope β , defined as where h_x is a characteristic bed slope, taken to be 0.01, a reasonable value of nearshore slope in this region (Cohn et al., 2019); ω is the radial frequency of the infragravity wave, and h here obtained by assuming 12 carrier waves in a wave group (see section 5.2); and h_b is a characteristic water depth.
-The results of van Dongeren et al. (2007) confirmed that, here taken as the breaking depth of the carrier waves, following van Dongeren et al. (2007).
+To illustrate the shoaling of bound infragravity waves, Figure 13 shows an analysis using a simple mathematical model is performed.
+The results are shown in Figure 13.
+Here, the amplitude profiles of both infragravity waves and carrier waves for carrier wave periods of 10 s and 25 s are shown, which respectively corresponds to conditions just before and during the January 16 events.
+Here, The mathematical model is constructed as follows: the bound infragravity waves shoal as $\propto h^{-\alpha}$ , where $\alpha$ is a value between -5/2 (maximum value) and -1/4 (Green's Law), and is obtained from van Dongeren et al. (2007).
+It is also dependent upon another parameter, a normalized bed slope $\beta$ , defined as where $h_x$ is a characteristic bed slope, taken to be 0.01, a reasonable value of nearshore slope in this region (Cohn et al., 2019); $\omega$ is the radial frequency of the infragravity wave, obtained by assuming 12 carrier waves in a wave group (see section 5.2); and $h_b$ is a characteristic water depth, here taken as the breaking depth of the carrier waves, following van Dongeren et al. (2007).
+Here, 12 carrier waves per group is used with both 10 s and 25 s carrier wave periods to isolate the effects of carrier wave periods on infragravity wave shoaling.
+The combined effects of carrier wave period and number of carrier waves on infragravity wave shoaling is not analyzed here.

-$$\beta = \frac{h_x}{\omega} \sqrt{\frac{g}{h}} \sqrt{\frac{g}{h_b}},\tag{2}$$
+$$\beta = \frac{h_x}{\omega} \sqrt{\frac{g}{h_b}},\tag{2}$$